cycleplatform/docs-portal/docs/containers/configuration/deployment.md

 ## Stateful Instances

 There are a special class of configuration settings specifically for stateful instances.
-These settings will only be present when a stateful instnace is being configured and will not show at all in stateless instance configuration panels.
+These settings will only be present when a stateful instance is being configured and will not show at all in stateless instance configuration panels.

 ### Use Base Hostname